 - Someone who is responsible and reliable.

-Once you know what you’re looking for, start qualifying prospects based on such qualities.
+Once you know what kind of renter you’re looking for, start qualifying applicants based on such qualities.

 Start by Pre-Screening Tenants

-You should do this when you first make contact with a prospect.
+You should do this when you first make contact with a potential tenant.
 This can be over the phone or via email.
-This will save you valuable time since you’ll be able to filter out tenants that wouldn’t otherwise pass the actual screening process.
+This will save you valuable time since you’ll be able to filter out applicants that wouldn’t otherwise pass the actual screening process.

-During the pre-screening for example, if a tenant has a pet and you have a “no pets” policy, then you wouldn’t need to show the unit to that tenant.
-Pre-screening your New Jersey tenants also helps catch red flags early in the process.
+During the pre-screening for example, if an applicant has a pet and you have a “no pets” policy, then you wouldn’t need to show the unit to that tenant.
+Pre-screening your New Jersey applicants also helps catch red flags early in the process.

-The following are some questions to ask a prospective tenant during your initial contact:
+The following are some questions to ask an applicant during your initial contact:

 - Why are you moving?